Kaede pressed down upon her stomach as she tried not to let the discomfort show in her countenance.

 “Yes — ‘a weapon utilizing the power of the sun’.”
-Pascal nodded.
-“Though I did not learn about its fuel, heavy and tri-hydrogen, after we set off from Nordkreuz.
+Pascal nodded as he repeated the exact words Kaede had used.
+“Though I did not learn about its fuel, heavy and tri-hydrogen, until after we set off from Nordkreuz.
 A chain reaction was necessary for most combination spells to achieve their effectiveness.
 The Transmutation Matrix spell was capable of manipulating matter on a subatomic level, as long as the changes were simple and stable.
 Heavy and tri-hydrogen atoms are certainly that.”

 “Transmutation Matrix?”
 Sylviane’s eyebrows rose.
 “I’ve never even heard of that spell.”